Skip to main content

 Here are some highlights of my profile:

-• Senior Cloud & DevOps Engineer (10+ years)
+• Cloud Platform Engineer (10+ years)

-• Hands-on with AWS, Azure & GCP
+• Multi-cloud: AWS, Azure, GCP

 • MSc in Cybersecurity